Indigenous Cultures and Globalization

 Global Forces on Indigenous Land

 With globalization comes a greater exploitation of the world's resources by multinational corporations.
-This impact has severe implications for many of the world's indigenous peoples who traditionally farm the land to survive.
+This impact has severe implications for many of the world's indigenous peoples, some of whom traditionally farm the land to survive.
 A good example of global forces moving into a traditional environment can be found at the Amazon Rainforest.

-Dyson and Underwood state "the multimedia nature of the Web is proving ideal for cultures which are oral and pictorial rather than written" (2006, p.70) to account for the multitude of aboriginal websites representing the varied interests of aboriginal communities and their own distinctive concerns; the following list of aboriginal websites (p.
-69) is far from complete:
+Dyson and Underwood state "the multimedia nature of the Web is proving ideal for cultures which are oral and pictorial rather than written" (2006, p.70), and this accounts for the multitude of Aboriginal websites representing the varied interests of aboriginal communities and their own distinctive concerns.
+The focus of some Aboriginal websites (p.
+69) include:

-- for the maintenance and revitalization of their cultures (including language revitalization)
+- the maintenance and revitalization of their cultures (including language revitalization)

-- to promote native title claims and political activism
+- the promotion native title claims and political activism

-- to promote intercultural dialogue with the mainstream community
+- the promotion of intercultural dialogue with the mainstream community

 - "The Wangka Maya collection is a living, growing one based on new recordings, videos, photography, music, and language materials as well as repatriated digitized copies of old recordings, photographs and documents that were taken by anthropologists in the past and are now held in museums, art galleries, libraries and the Australian Institute of Aboriginal and Torres Strait Islander Studies" (Injie and Haintz (2004) cited by Dyson & Underwood, 2006, p.
 70).